 Production Associate Laura Juncadella contributed to this story.

-The Naked Truth: Debt Trap airs on Fusion TV Sept.
-10 at 9 pm ET.
+The Naked Truth: Debt Trap can be seen on Fusion TV.
 Find out where to watch here.